 - 8.5.
-The Liverpool City Region LEP is projecting as a baseline; continued jobs and GVA growth over the forecast period (2015 to 2040) for the Liverpool City Region.
+The Liverpool City Region LEP is projecting24 as a baseline; continued jobs and GVA growth over the forecast period (2015 to 2040) for the Liverpool City Region.
 However, this will be at a slower pace than both the North West and the UK with employment forecast to grow by just under 37,000 (an annual pace of 0.2% and slower than the Regional average).
 This is largely due to relatively low levels of total economic activity concentrated in the fastest growing sectors such as professional, scientific, and technical activities; and information and communications.
 Growth is further restrained by relatively large shares of employment and economic activity in declining industries such as a manufacturing and in the public sector. - 8.6.
 However, Liverpool City Region LEP provided Oxford Economics with a set of growth ambitions and targets, centred on a number of sectors that have been identified as having significant growth potential.
 In addition, local authorities provided details on growth plans for each respective area.
 Oxford economics have modelled the cumulative impact of the sector focused targets of the LEP area and the regeneration plans of the individual local authorities.
 The LEP estimate these targets and plans would lead to a substantial increase in the rate of economic and job growth over the above, baseline scenario. - 8.7.
 The Liverpool City Region Strategic Housing and Employment Land Market Assessment (SHELMA) sets out the level of employment land likely to be required within the City Region.
 It identifies a jobs growth of XXXXX in the baseline scenario or XXXXXX jobs in the growth scenario.
 Using these figures the SHELMA sets out a need for between XXXha to XXXha for B1 Uses, and XXXha to XXXha for B2 Uses across the Liverpool City Region.
 The SHELMA has also considered past take up rates, this identified a need for XXXha of B1 Uses, XXXha of B2 Uses and XXXha of Small Scale B8 Uses across the City Region. - 8.8.
 Within Halton the SHELMA highlights an employment jobs growth of XXXX in the baseline scenario and XXXXX in the growth scenario.
-This is equated to XXha of BI Uses and XXha of B2 Uses in the baseline scenario, XXha of BI Uses and XXha of B2 Uses in the growth scenario and XXha of B1, XXha of B2 and XXha of Small Scale B8 Uses based on the past
+This is equated to XX ha of B1 Uses and XX ha of B2 Uses in the baseline scenario, XX ha of B1 Uses and XX ha of B2 Uses in the growth scenario and XX ha of B1, XX ha of B2 and XX ha of Small Scale B8 Uses based on the past completions trend.
+Giving a suggested requirement of between XXha and XXXha of employment land, without incorporating the need for 'large scale' B8.

-&lt;sup>24 The Liverpool City Region LEP Economic Outlook (July 2016)
+24 The Liverpool City Region LEP Economic Outlook (July 2016)